 The insurance plan is offered through a private company but approved by Medicare.
 Compared to traditional Medicare Advantage plans, MSA plans tend to have high deductibles.
-For example, the maximum deductible allowed by law for Medicare MSA plans in 2018 was $11,950.
+For example, the maximum deductible allowed by law for Medicare MSA plans in 2022 is $15,050.
+In 2022, this maximum deductible will increase to $15,050.
 The actual deductible will vary from plan to plan, however.

 What’s the Process of Using a Medicare MSA?

 The first step of any Medicare plan is to research and choose the plan that is right for you.
-Each year, there are new plans to explore — like Lasso Healthcare’s 2019 MSA plans, available in 17 states — so it’s worth your time to do a bit of digging.
+Each year, there are new plans to explore, so it’s worth your time to do a bit of digging.
 You can enroll in an MSA during your Initial Election Period or the Annual Enrollment Period (AEP) each year.

 After picking an MSA plan, contact the plan for enrollment forms.
 Once you’ve enrolled in the plan, you’ll be sent information on setting up your medical savings account.
 Your plan will select the bank that your account will be with and deposit the money into your account.
 The plan gets this money from Medicare, and makes a new deposit each year.